Lorde: 2013–2015: Pure Heroine

-2016–2018: Melodrama
+2016–2020: Melodrama

-In January 2016, Lorde relocated to Herne Bay, an affluent suburb in Auckland.
+In January 2016, Lorde relocated to Ponsonby, an inner-city suburb of Auckland.
 At the 2016 Brit Awards in February, Lorde and David Bowie's final touring band gave a tribute performance of his 1971 song "Life on Mars".
 Pianist Mike Garson, a frequent band member for Bowie, explained that Bowie's family and management selected Lorde because he admired her and felt she was "the future of music".
+Her cover was widely acknowledged as one of the finest performances in tribute to Bowie.
 Later that year, Lorde co-wrote "Heartlines", a song by New Zealand music duo Broods from their 2016 album Conscious.

 The lead single from her second studio album Melodrama, "Green Light", was released in March 2017 to critical acclaim; several publications ranked it as one of the best songs of the year, NME and The Guardian placing it in the top spot on their respective lists.
 It achieved moderate commercial success, reaching number one in New Zealand, number four in Australia and number nine in Canada.
 Later that month, she co-wrote and provided background vocals for American indie pop band Bleachers's song "Don't Take the Money", taken from their 2017 record Gone Now.